nsbgn/pandoc.mk/README.md

 To generate a `build/` directory containing all scripts, stylesheets, icons and example documents, simply invoke `make`.

-Should `snel` be a bit primitive for your tastes, you could try [hugo](http://gohugo.io/), [hakyll](https://jaspervdj.be/hakyll/about.html), [jekyll](http://jekyllrb.com/), [nanoc](https://nanoc.ws/), [yst](https://github.com/jgm/yst) or [middleman](https://middlemanapp.com/)!
+Should `snel` be a bit primitive for your tastes, try [hugo](http://gohugo.io/), [hakyll](https://jaspervdj.be/hakyll/about.html), [jekyll](http://jekyllrb.com/), [nanoc](https://nanoc.ws/), [yst](https://github.com/jgm/yst) or [middleman](https://middlemanapp.com/)!